Email

 45°.

-37. When accelerating on an easterly heading in the Northern hemisphere, the compass card of a direct reading magnetic compass will turn?
+22. When accelerating on a westerly heading in the northern hemisphere, the compass card of a direct reading magnetic compass will turn?

-38. An aircraft in the northern hemisphere makes an accurate rate one turn to the right/starboard.
-If the initial heading was 330°, after 30 seconds of the turn the direct reading magnetic compass should read?
+23. An aircraft in the northern hemisphere is making an accurate rate one turn to the right.
+If the initial heading was 135° after 30 seconds the direct reading magnetic compass should read?

 If the aircraft has been subjected to hammering.